pedalv/.NetApp/WebService/README.md

 - WSDL is a part of UDDI.
 It acts as a interface between web service applications.

-## What is UDDI (Universal Description, Discovery and Integration)?
+## What is UDDI (or Universal Description, Discovery and Integration)?
 - UDDI lists what services are available
 - UDDI is a XML based framework for describing, discovering and integrating web services.
 - UDDI is a directory of web service interfaces described by WSDL, containing information about web services.